samsmithnz/DotNetTestResults/README.md

 ```

-2. pass in the trx file location from the test step
+2. Pass in the trx file path from the test step to this action:

 ```
     - uses: samsmithnz/DotNetTestResults@main